 - 4 Ounces mozzarella cheese (shredded or thinly sliced)

-- If using frozen ravioli, cook briefly to defrost (or thaw them in the fridge beforehand).
+- If using frozen ravioli, cook briefly according to package directions to defrost (or thaw them in the fridge beforehand).
 Drain and set aside.
 Preheat oven to 350 degrees.

 - Combine the tortellini and the béchamel then spread into an 8-inch square baking dish or a 9-inch Pyrex pie pan.
 Evenly spread the tomato sauce over the top.
 Top with the mozzarella cheese.
 Bake for 25 minutes, then turn on the broiler and broil until it reaches desired brownness.
 Let stand for ten minutes before serving.